IBM/watson-voice-bot/README.md

 ![](doc/source/images/toolchain-pipeline.png)

 <!--update with service names from manifest.yml-->
 #### 3. To see the app and services created and configured for this Code Pattern, use the IBM Cloud dashboard.
-The app is named `watson-voice-bot` with a unique suffix.
+The app is named `CodePattern_VoiceBot-` with a unique suffix.
 The following services are created and easily identified by the `wvb-` prefix:
     * wvb-speechtotext
     * wvb-texttospeech
     * wvb-assistant